Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-85:
+New in this latest version release-86:

 1.)
-Attempt to correct a bug where the game camera would respawn at the KSC sometimes at an incorrect angle or elevation.
-Needs testing, but seems improved.
+Revert the KSC-sinking on load fixes, as they were causing camera issues.
+The KSC now sinks sometimes on quicksave load again, as a result (lesser of two evils in this case).
+To work around this, reload save, same as always.
+The KSC never sinks permanently.

 Known Bugs: